GPurgatorio/Master-Computer-Science-ICT/README.md

   <img width="600" src="./assets/in-row-cooling.jpg">
 </p>

 The in-row cooling unit draws warm exhaust air directly from the hot aisle, cools it and distributes it to the cold aisle.
 This ensures that inlet temperatures are steady for precise operation.
-Coupling the air conditioning with the heat source produces an efficient direct return air path; this is called “close coupled cooling,” which also lowers the fan energy required.
+Coupling the air conditioning with the heat source produces an efficient direct return air path; this is called *close coupled cooling*, which also lowers the fan energy required.
 In-row cooling also prevents the mixing of hot and cold air, thus increasing efficiency.

-It's possible to give more cooling to a single rack, moduling the air needed.
-In front of the rack thare are temperature and humidity sensors (humidity should be avoided because can conduct electricity).
+It's possible to give more cooling to a single rack, modulating the air needed.
+In front of the rack there are temperature and humidity sensors (humidity should be avoided because can conduct electricity).
 There are systems collecting data from the sensors and adjusting the fans.
 The racks are covered to separate cool air and hot air.
 It's also possible to optimize the datacenter cooling according to the temperature changes of the region where the datacenter is.

-Generally 2 racks (each 70 cm), 1 colling row (30 cm), 2 racks, 1 row ..
+Generally every 2 racks (each 70 cm) there should be a cooling row (30 cm).

-### Liquid cooling
+#### Liquid cooling

-Having water in a DC is a risky business (even if there are different ways to handle a fire).
-Make the water flow ont thre CPUs lowers the temperature for ~40%.
+Having water in a data center is a risky business (even if there are different ways to handle a fire).
+Make the water flow onto the CPUs lowers the temperature for ~40%.
 One way of chilling the water could be pushing it down to the ground.
 Water Distribution System, like the Power Distribution System.

 ## Current
-A 32 KW (consume of 10 appartments) datacenter is small.
+A 32KW datacenter is small (also if it consumes the same amount of current of 10 apartments).

-**Direct Current Transformers** from AC to DC.
+*Direct Current Transformers* from AC to DC.
 Direct current is distributed inside the datacenter even if is more dangerous than Alternating current.

 Watt = cos fi * V * A
-**cos fi** gives the efficency of the power supply and generally it changes according to the ammount of current needed (idle vs under pressure).
+**cos fi** gives the efficiency of the power supply and generally it changes according to the amount of current needed (idle vs under pressure).

 For example an idle server with 2 CPUs (14 cores each) consumes 140 Watts.

 ### Power Distribution
-The Industrial current il 380 Volts, 3 phases.
-The ammount of current allowed in a DC are the Ampere on the **PDU** (Power Distribution Unit)
+The Industrial current has 380 Volts in 3 phases.
+The amount of current allowed in a data center are the Ampere on the *PDU* (Power Distribution Unit).

-There are one or more lines (for reliability and fault tolerance reasond) coming from different generators to the datacenter (i.e. each line 80 KW , 200 A more or less.
-Can use it for 6 racks 32A/ rack.
+There are one or more lines (for reliability and fault tolerance reasons) coming from different generators to the datacenter (i.e. each line 80 KW , 200 A more or less.
+Can use it for 6 racks 32A / rack.
 Maybe I will not use the whole 32 A so I can put more racks).

-The lines are attached to an **UPS Uninterruptible Power Supply/Source**.
-It is a rack or half a rack with batteries (not enought to keep on the servers) that in some cases can power the DC for ~20 minutes.
-There are a **Control Panel** and a **Generator**.
+The lines are attached to an *UPS Uninterruptible Power Supply/Source*.
+It is a rack or half a rack with batteries (not enough to keep-on the servers) that in some cases can power the DC for ~20 minutes.
+There are a *Control Panel* and a *Generator*.
 When the power lines fail the UPS is active between their failure and the starting of the generator.
 The energy that arrives to the UPS should be divided among the servers and the switches.

-The UPS is attached to the **PDU** (Power Distribution Unit) which is linked to the **server PDU** with a pair of lines for redundancy.
+The UPS is attached to the *PDU* (Power Distribution Unit) which is linked to the *server PDU* with a pair of lines for redundancy.
 In the server there are the power plugs in a row that can monitored via a web server running on the rack PDU.

 Example of rack PDU: 2 banks, 12 plugs each, 16 A each bank, 15 KW per rack, 42 servers per rack.

 ### PUE: Power Usage Effectiveness